yazz/VisualJS/README.md

-### How much will Visual Javascript cost?
-Visual Javascript is free to download and use.
-We will be releasing a paid hosted version at some point

-### If Visual Javascript is privately funded then why are you not all working full time?
+### If Visual Javascript is privately funded then why are we not all working full time?
 We could work full time on Visual Javascript but we made a conscious decision to work part time on it until we know we have product market fit.
 This is so that we make sure that we are solving problems that people have in the real world.
-We are scared that if we went full time then we would lose touch with reality, as seems to happen with so many startups in this space.
+If we go full time too soon then we could lose touch with reality, as seems to happen with so many startups in this space.
 Of course, being part time is much harder, as things move much more slowly with regard to developing the product, but we expect that we will be more efficient since we won't be building stuff that isn't needed

 ### Does Visual Javascript use AI?
-Not yet, but AI is planned in the future for machine vision and learning algorithms.
-Also AI may be used to match component inputs and outputs and for intelligent code completion in the IDE
+No deep AI yet, but AI is planned for machine vision and learning algorithms.
+Also AI may be used to match component inputs and outputs and for intelligent code completion in the IDE.
+We do currently use TensorFlow for computer vision but we don't consider this real AI

-### What does Visual Javascript mean by Self Service?
-When we say Self Service we mean that Visual Javascript can be used by people who are not Professional programmers